juniorfelix998/langchain-youtube-assistant/README.md

 The docs is located [here](https://python.langchain.com/docs/get_started)

-This app will help you answer questions from a youtube clip be it a podcast or a long video that you need some insights This is still work in progressed and it has been tested with mainly podcasts.
+This app will help you answer questions from a youtube video be it a podcast or a long video that you need some insights on.
+This is still work in progress and it has been tested with mainly podcasts.
+Asking it to summarize what was said about a certain area in a video.

+For example in this [podcast](https://www.youtube.com/watch?v=_qJphZ1Zajw).
+One can ask about What do they say about playing overseas